SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 You have to copy it to `~/.ssh` directory.
 Every pair of keys is unique to student and has to be used by only one student.

-Because private key is secret it shouldn't be readable to other users.
+Because the private key is secret, it shouldn't be readable to other users.
 You need to change permissions:
 ```shell
 chmod 600 ~/.ssh/id_ed25519
 ```